Home Learn Direct vs Regular Mutual Funds: What’s the Difference?

 4. Who should invest in Direct Mutual Funds?

-Investors seeking direct engagement with fund houses instead of intermediaries should opt for direct plans.
+Investors seeking direct engagement with fund houses instead of intermediaries can opt for direct plans.
 These plans are ideal for those with the capacity and knowledge to conduct their own research on mutual funds.
 Investors must manage the entire process, including application, documentation, portfolio tracking, compliance, and more.

 5. How to know the difference in TER between Regular and Direct mutual funds?